osmandapp/web/main/docs/technical-documentation/build-osmand/osmand-api.md

 ---
-title: OsmAnd API, SDK - Samples
-intro: "In case you want to use OsmAnd as a library for your app, you might consider to use it via SDK or via API.
-Now these options are available only for Android."
-versions: '*'
+sidebar_position: 3
 ---

+# OsmAnd API, SDK - Samples
+In case you want to use OsmAnd as a library for your app, you might consider to use it via SDK or via API.
+Now these options are available only for Android.

 There are 3 main ways how to reuse OsmAnd power in your app:
 - Android OsmAnd AIDL API